• Skip to primary navigation

 Potato and Onion Cooking Process

 Start with a large skillet.
 At least a 12″ diameter.
-The pan in the photos is a 12″ stainless steel.
-Also, a large cast iron skillet would work for pan frying raw potatoes.
+The pan in the photos is 12″ stainless steel.
+Also, a large Cast Iron skillet would work for pan frying raw potatoes.

 Butter can burn if it is fried at too high of a temperature.
-Medium-low heat is perfect since the potatoes are relatively thick and will take some time to cook all the way through.
+Medium-low heat is perfect since the Sliced Potatoes are relatively thick and will take some time to cook all the way through.

 Nicely browned potatoes in a skillet.